lepture/authlib/docs/index.rst

 Authlib is a ready to use authentication library.
 It is designed from low level APIs to high level APIs, to meet the needs of everyone.

-.. note:: Authlib is in Alpha stage.
+.. note:: Authlib is in Beta stage.
 Only client part is implemented for now.

 Features
 --------